THE SHIPYARD

 ORION SHIPS

-ENHANCED HEAVY CRUISER (OPC HAMMERFIELD): The Hammerfield
+ENHANCED HEAVY CRUISER (OPC HAMMERFIELD): The Hammerfield was built sometime prior to Y160 as a

-time, the largest enforcer ship in the Pharaoh cartel.
-It was fitted with two photon torpedoes and
+Pharaoh cartel.
+It was fitted with two

-two plasma-F launchers in its option mounts.
-Around Y165, the infamous pirate captain, Deth
+photon torpedoes and two plasma-F launchers in its option mounts.
+Around Y165, the infamous pirate captain, Deth O’Kay, assumed command of

-O’Kay, assumed command of the ship and began a series of refits that would make
+the ship and began a series of refits that would make the Hammerfield

-its mysterious disappearance in late Y180.
+disappearance in late Y180.

 Sometime

-in Y169, the Hammerfield received the standard CA+ refit.
-In Y172, The Hammerfield
+in Y169, the Hammerfield received the standard

-captured two Hydran Stinger Fighters and used their Gatling Phasers.
-From that
+Y172, The Hammerfield captured two Hydran Stinger Fighters and used their Gatling Phasers.
+From that time on, one Phaser-G

-time on, one Phaser-G replaced each pair of Phaser-3's in the rear mounts.
-This
+replaced each pair of Phaser-3's in the rear mounts.
+This SSD includes these

-SSD includes these refits in its base configuration.
-Prior to Y172, use a standard Orion CA (R8.3)
+to Y172, use a standard Orion CA (R8.3) SSD.

-SSD.
-(Designers note: The BPV of the ship in Y172 has been
+(Designers note: The BPV of the

-increased from the 135 listed in CL3 to 140, to account for the addition of
+ship in Y172 has been increased from the 135 listed in CL3 to 140, to account

-Pl-F swivels and the replacement of Ph-3s with Ph-Gs.
-The original BPV of 135 is equal to the BPV
+for the addition of Pl-F swivels and the replacement of Ph-3s with Ph-Gs.
+The original

-of a standard CA+ with empty option mounts – I felt some increase in BPV was
+BPV of 135 is equal to the BPV of a standard CA+ with empty option mounts – I

-appropriate, particularly considering the addition of the Ph-Gs.
-Also, the original SSD did not account for the
+addition of the Ph-Gs.
+Also, the original SSD did not account for

-shield upgrade provided by the standard CA+ refit – it has been included as
+the shield upgrade provided by the standard CA+ refit – it has been included as

 part of the basic design on this SSD, which will make the Hammerfield’s